 Just like a typical primary care clinic, school-based health centers (SBHCs) provide a range of services.
-Students can receive immunizations like HPV, well child exams, chronic disease management (e.g. asthma), sports physicals, reproductive health services, and mental health counseling.
+Students can get all vaccines required for school.
+Students can also get vaccines that aren't required but are strongly recommended, like HPV and meningococcal.
+Additionally, students can receive well-child exams well child exams, chronic disease management (e.g. asthma), sports physicals, reproductive health services, and mental health counseling.
 SBHC staff collaborate with schools to address the broad range of concerns and adverse experiences that affect students' healthy development.

 SBHCs place medical, behavioral, dental, and vision care directly in schools so that all young people have equal opportunity to learn and grow.
 All services are free to students.

 Community health agencies operate SBHCs at over 30 elementary, middle, and high schools in King County.
 Our SBHCs serve over 8,000 students and provide over 40,000 health care visits each year.